 He is Chairman of the Annapolis Trust, a non-profit that provides financial support to “first in family” students pursuing post-secondary education as well as a teacher in the Anne Arundel Public School System, Maryland.

 The late Dr. Eugene Alpert was a visionary leader and dedicated advocate for student experiential learning.
 He received his Ph.D. from Michigan State University and was on the faculty at Texas Christian University for 17 years and directed its Washington Internship Program and graduate programs.

 As Senior Vice President for The Washington Center for Internships and Academic Seminars for 20 years, Dr. Alpert oversaw The Washington Center’s academic programming, working with faculty, campus directors, and partners to expand its high-impact offerings.
 Over 2,500 students and faculty participated in the signature national party convention program he developed during his tenure.
 He was an early-adopter of online learning methods student access that included the provision of distance learning opportunities.

 In recent years, he brought together internship program directors from 145 institutions and other higher education-focused groups to develop best practices for student experiential learning in the nation’s capital.
 One of his most important legacies was developing the talents of younger professionals and preparing them for the next generation of leadership.

 His last initiative involved the development of an experiential learning center under one roof for HBCU students.
-Regrettably Dr. Alpert did not live to see the fruit of his vision in the establishment of such a center in Washington D.C. in October 2021.
+Regrettably Dr. Alpert did not live to see the fruits of his vision in the establishment of such a center in Washington D.C. in October 2021.